- What to Expect

 We will do everything necessary for a thorough investigation, but nothing more.
 Interviewing unnecessary witnesses is expensive – both in terms of cost and the impact in the workplace.
 We efficiently analyze the allegations and evidence to avoid unnecessary financial and workplace impact.

 Once our office is retained, we start the investigation as soon as possible.
 We then proceed as quickly as practicable under the circumstances.
-Some investigations are wrapped up in a week or two, while others may take a few months.
+Some investigations are wrapped up in a matter of weeks, while others may take months.

 Will I receive a written report of the investigation?